Weston Road: Old Weston Road(s)

 Additionally, there are two bypassed "Old Weston Roads"; the first being located in the environs of the southern terminus.
-It begins as a minor stub running north from intersection of Dundas and Dupont Streets, and breaks at the Canadian Pacific tracks, which were bridged until the 1970s.
+It begins as a minor stub running north from intersection of Dundas, Dupont and Annette Streets, and breaks at the Canadian Pacific tracks, which were bridged until the 1970s.
 It resumes just south of the western terminus of Davenport Road, widens to four lanes, passes through the neighbourhood of Silverthorne, and ends at Rogers Road, the westernmost section of which also formed part of the original Weston Road, before the construction of the new Weston Road course south of Rogers Road's present terminus.

-The second is located in Vaughan, just north of Steeles Ave, and was created when a jog was eliminated in the 1990s.
+The second is located in Vaughan, just north of Steeles Avenue, and was created when a jog was eliminated.
 It lies just east of the linking segment where it continues south as Signet Drive (built as a southerly extension of the offset York Region section), and ends at a T-intersection with Weston Road two blocks north of Steeles.

 Public transit

-Two bus routes serve Weston Road: 89 Weston (serving the stretch from Albion Road to St. Clair Avenue West, then via Keele Street to Keele subway station) and 165 Weston Road North (serving from Steeles Avenue West to the stretch from Albion Road, then via Wilson Avenue to Wilson station and York Mills station).
-One express bus route serve Weston Road: 989 Weston Express (serving between Keele station and Steeles Avenue West).
+Fifteen bus routes serve Weston Road: 41 Keele (southbound only), 59 Maple Leaf, 71 Runnymede, 73CD Royal York, 84A Sheppard West, 89 Weston, 119B Torbarrie, 161 Rogers Rd, 168 Symington, 165 Weston Rd North, 166 Toryork, 171 Mount Dennis, 341 Keele Blue Night, 941 Keele Express (southbound only) and 989 Weston Express.
+The 89 Weston serves Weston Road from Albion Road and Walsh Avenue to St. Clair Avenue West, then via Keele Street to Keele subway station.
+The 165 Weston Road North serves Weston Road from Steeles Avenue West to Albion Road and Walsh Avenue, then via east on Walsh and Wilson Avenues to Wilson station, then east to York Mills station.
+The 41 Keele, 341 Keele Blue Night and 941 Keele Express only serve Weston Road travelling southbound, serving Old Weston Road and Rogers Road travelling northbound.
+Unlike the aforementioned 89 Weston and 165 Weston Rd North, the 989 Weston Express serves all of Weston Road in Toronto, from Keele station to Steeles Avenue.

-North of Steeles Avenue, York Region Transit route 165 Weston serves Weston Road, running from Pioneer Village station to Major Mackenzie Drive in Vaughan.
+York Region Transit route 165 Weston serves Weston Road north of Steeles Avenue, running from Pioneer Village station to the Major Mackenzie West Terminal, which is located to the north of Canada's Wonderland.

 In popular culture

-The road is mentioned in Toronto native Drake's 2016 song "Weston Road Flows", and his 2018 song "God's Plan".
+The road is mentioned in Toronto native Drake's 2016 song "Weston Road Flows", his 2015 song "You & The Six", and his 2018 song "God's Plan".